Long-Awned Wood Grass

-Range & Habitat: Long-Awned Wood Grass is uncommon to occasional throughout Illinois (see Distribution Map).
+Range & Habitat: Long-Awned Wood Grass is uncommon to occasional throughout Illinois (see Distribution Map); it is native to the state.
 Habitats are moist to slightly dry deciduous woodlands.
 This grass is found primarily in high quality woodlands, rather than those with a history of disturbance.

 Faunal Associations: Little is known about floral-faunal relationships for this grass.
-The caterpillars of the butterfly Enodia anthedon (Northern Pearly Eye) feed on the foliage.
+The larvae of a moth, Dicranoctetes brachyelytrifoliella, mine the leaves of this grass, and the larvae of a butterfly, Enodia anthedon (Northern Pearly Eye), also feed on the foliage (Braun, 1948; Opler & Krizek, 1984).
 Because the awns of the lemmas can stick to fur, mammals probably help to distribute the seeds.

-Photographic Location: A sandy wooded area near the Heron Boardwalk in Vermillion County.
-The photographs were taken during the early fall.
+Photographic Location: A sandy wooded area near the Heron Boardwalk in Vermilion County.
+The photographs were taken during the early autumn.

 Comments: Long-Awned Woodland Grass is one of the more unusual woodland grasses that is not often described.
 It somewhat resembles one of the woodland Bromus spp.
 (Brome Grasses), but its spikelets are single-flowered.
 Both the lemmas and awns are unusually long.
 Because the foliage is quite attractive and persists through the summer, Long-Awned Woodland Grass should be cultivated more often.
 Other common names of this grass are False Brome and Bearded Short Husk.